DerartuDagne/ANZ-Virtual-Internship/README.md

 Exploratory Data Analysis or EDA is used to take insights from the data.

+# About

+The Dataset that was given to us is based on a synthesised transaction dataset containing 3 months’ worth of transactions for 100 hypothetical customers.
+It contains purchases, recurring transactions, and salary transactions.

+The dataset is designed to simulate realistic transaction behaviours that are observed in ANZ’s real transaction data, so many of the insights we will gather will be genuine.

 # Features in the dataset :

 status : denotes the status of the transaction posted or authorized for transaction.

 card_present_flag : Did the customer have a card during the transaction (1.1 = Yes or 0.0 = No).